 Thank them in the beginning for showing interest in your webinar.
 Say thank them in advance for filling in the survey.

-This is not cheesy – merely professional.
-Keep the good vibes flowing, and maybe (just maybe), your participants will carve out a minute or two out of their busy schedules.
+It is not cheesy — merely professional.
+So keep the good vibes flowing, and maybe (just maybe) your participants will carve out a minute or two of their busy schedules.

-Something as simple as the presentation slides or a webinar transcript is better than nothing at all.
-So even if you do not have a book or any previous recordings to share, offering even the smallest reward can save the day.
+Something as simple as the presentation slides or a webinar transcript is better than nothing.
+So even if you do not have a book or any previous recordings to share, offering even the most minor reward can save the day.

 It will take just a minute, I swear.

 People are scared of long-winded surveys filled with hundreds of questions.
-It’s best if you let them know from the start that this is not what your poll/survey is going to be.
+So it’s best to let them know from the start that this is not what your poll/survey will be.

 Marketing future webinars